WeeverApps/iota/README.md

     }
 If this JSON was provided in a standalone feed, it would be mixed with properties in the Object Properties section.
 Otherwise, these properties would be within the `details` property.

-The `html` property is designed to contain pure HTML content.
+The `html` property is designated to contain pure HTML content.

 The `assets` property should contain any assets *required* to view the HTML content.
 If some content is optional and is referenced in the HTML, do no list it here.
 In the case where no `html` value is specified -- for example, when referencing pure media such as video, audio, or image files, assets should be sorted in the order they are intended to be consumed.